 With several versions and multiple tiers of pricing, shopping for hockey jerseys can be confusing.
 Our helpful guide aims to clear up any misunderstanding so fans can make an educated and confident purchase and celebrate their favorite team or player with an NHL jersey.

-Reebok EDGE Authentic jerseys are the top retail option for fans looking for high quality materials and craftsmanship to support their favorite teams and players.
+Reebok EDGE Authentic jerseys are the top retail option for fans looking for high-quality materials and craftsmanship to support their favorite teams and players.

 The jersey is composed of 250-gram double-knit polyester spandex fabric.
 The spandex allows the jersey to stretch and make for a tailored fit.
-Just like the jerseys worn on the ice, there is a authentic fight strap sewn into the jersey.
+Just like the jerseys worn on the ice, there is an authentic fight strap sewn into the jersey.
 This strap can be attached to the pants and helps the wearer from losing his jersey if he gets into a scuffle.
 Lastly, the authentic Reebok jerseys are treated with Bead Away, which is a water repellant.

 One key element of authentic jerseys is the graphics and lettering.
 Each jersey features sewn twill numbers, names, and team graphics.
-They also include the NHL shield sewn on the bottom of the front collar, and the Reebok name embroidered on the back of the neck.
+They also include the NHL shield sewn on the bottom of the front collar and the Reebok name embroidered on the back of the neck.

 The final thing to look for is the RBK/NHL Center ice neck label and jock tag.
 The neck label should be woven into the inside of the jersey and the jock tag is found on the lower left bottom of the jersey.

-Authentic jersey sizing is little different than the standard small, medium or large.
+Authentic jersey sizing is a little different than the standard small, medium or large.
 Authentic jerseys come in the following numeric sizes, included on the jock tag: